Hugh Laurie Lands Starring Role In HBO Comedy ‘Avenue 5’

 — Deadline Hollywood (@DEADLINE) August 22, 2018

-None of the involved parties have released any information on when the show will air if the series is picked up, but it is thought that the fall of 2019 would be the likely time-frame.
+None of the involved parties have released any information on when the show will air if the series is picked up, but it is thought that the fall of 2019 would be the likely timeframe.